 Gear ratios dictate how quickly your car will accelerate from a mechanical standpoint.
 Rear gears can also affect things like gas mileage, automatic transmission shift points, RPM when cruising down the highway and what gear you’re in when crossing the 1/4 mile traps at the dragstrip.
 All of these factors go into finding the right gears to make your Mustang the most enjoyable to drive.
 Whether you’re attempting the installation on your own, or having a professional do the work for you, be sure to do your homework to ensure you get the right set of rear gears the first time.

-There is absolutely no question that the manual prop rod holding up the the hood of your late model Mustang is unsightly, outdated and downright ugly in some cases.
-Thankfully, there is a strong demand for aftermarket hood struts and CJ’s is there to deliver!
-CJ Pony Parts carries a variety of hood strut kits for 1979 all the way up to 2017 Mustangs!
+There is absolutely no question that the manual prop rod holding up the hood of your late model Mustang is unsightly, outdated and downright ugly in some cases.
+Thankfully, there are easy to install aftermarket hood struts available from CJ Pony Parts.

 If you’re looking to boost the power output on your Mustang, one of the first mods usually is a Cold Air Intake.
 The idea is to free up air-flow coming into the engine which allows your Mustang to breathe easier equating to more power.
 Factory airboxes are typically restrictive and don’t allow sufficient airflow to the throttle body and intake manifold in the upper RPM range.
 Adding a cold air intake will increase that air-flow when the engine needs it most allowing for more power!